How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, oval, biconvex, film-coated tablet, imprinted with the "CL" on one side and plain on the other side, contains carvedilol 3.125 mg.
+Each white, oval, biconvex, film-coated tablet, imprinted with the "CL" on one side and plain on the other side, contains 3.125 mg of carvedilol.
 Nonmedicinal ingredients: clear opadry, colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and white opadry II.

-Each white, oval, biconvex, film-coated tablet, imprinted with the "CL1" on one side and plain on the other side, contains carvedilol 6.25 mg.
+Each white, oval, biconvex, film-coated tablet, imprinted with the "CL1" on one side and plain on the other side, contains 6.25 mg of carvedilol.
 Nonmedicinal ingredients: clear opadry, colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and white opadry II.

-Each white, oval, biconvex, film-coated tablet, imprinted with the "CL2" on one side and plain on the other side, contains carvedilol 12.5 mg.
+Each white, oval, biconvex, film-coated tablet, imprinted with the "CL2" on one side and plain on the other side, contains 12.5 mg of carvedilol.
 Nonmedicinal ingredients: clear opadry, colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and white opadry II.

-Each white, oval, biconvex, film-coated tablet, imprinted with the "CL3" on one side and plain on the other side, contains carvedilol 25 mg.
+Each white, oval, biconvex, film-coated tablet, imprinted with the "CL3" on one side and plain on the other side, contains 25 mg of carvedilol.
 Nonmedicinal ingredients: clear opadry, colloidal silicon dioxide, crospovidone, magnesium stearate, microcrystalline cellulose, pregelatinized starch, and white opadry II.

 How should I use this medication?